jamiedidthis/quartz/content/private/cql/1 - cloud recesses.md

 Lan Wangji desperately wants to hear footsteps coming up the path.
 Something that will pull them apart; a flock of encroaching disciples, even ones who whisper *jade princess,* cast sly looks at Wei Wuxian and stifle giggles in class.

 Nothing happens.
 No rescue comes.
 Lan Wangji blinks; Wei Wuxian frowns.
-He blinks again, giving his head a brief shake to clear it.
+Lan Wangji blinks again, giving his head a brief shake to clear it.
 “Wei Ying,” he says.
-His gaze is resting on the folds of blue and white cloth at the base of his throat.
+His gaze resting on the blue and white collar at the base of his throat.

 Something moves.
 Wei Wuxian looks down.
 Carefully, haltingly, he parts the top layers of his robe.
 The little yellow bee, hidden there, flicks her wings, scrubs her legs.
 Wei Wuxian lifts her out, coaxing her onto the tip of his finger.[^9] The bee perches there for a moment, Wei Wuxian’s eyes going wide and delighted, almost crossing over each other in order to peer at her more closely.
-Another elegant flick of her wings, she takes flight, looping over their heads, finally zagging sharply off towards the nearest patch of blossoms.
+Another elegant flick of her wings, and she takes flight, looping over their heads, finally zagging sharply off towards the nearest patch of blossoms.

 Wei Wuxian’s laughter is soft and carefree, eyes shining, no longer the least bit off balance.
 He grins at Lan Wangji and recites, “Never hurt insects or plants,” the eleventh Lan principle.